Ron-Madan/Portfolio/8-puzzle/README.md

 ### Manhattan Distance Heuristic

-The implementation uses an enhanced Manhattan Distance heuristic that includes linear conflict detection:
+The implementation uses Manhattan Distance with linear conflict detection:

 1. **Basic Manhattan Distance**:
    - Calculate horizontal and vertical distance between current and goal positions for each tile